nilvon9wo/ForceComEnterpriseArchitecture/README.md

-# ForceComEnterpriseArchitecture
+# Force.Com Enterprise Architecture

-## Required
-* Install ant-salesforce.jar to the /lib directory
+## To use ant, rename and complete the example .bat files